appml/nano/index.md

     * After conducting search, dial up/down **editor status** to go to previous/next hits.
     * For Android 6.0 or higher, swipe right on **editor status** will resume in edit screen the last scroll bar position from Markdown preview.

 * Markdown Preview:
-    * (Experimental) Tap anywhere on a paragraph to reflow the text around screen especially after zooming.
+    * (Experimental) For a more fluid e-book like reading experience, tap anywhere on a paragraph to reflow the text around screen after zooming.
 To resume original text wrapping, zoom all the way out and tap again.
-This feature is similar to automatic text wrapping in e-book applications yet only the text in the proximity of tappings will be affected to preserve overall document layout.
-The outcome is a smoother behavior that does not incur unwanted scrolling artifacts or drastic screen "skipping" after zooming as prevalent in other implementations and a more natural overall reading experience.

 ### <a name="hacks">Hacks</a>
 What follows are features that may conflict with the core functions of **neutriNote**.
 Use at your own discretion.